automenta/mb7/doc/README.vsn.md

 ### Tags: The Language of Action

-- **What They Became:** Tags are the magic words of SemanticScribe—small declarations that wield big effects.
+- **What They Became:** Tags are the magic words of Netention—small declarations that wield big effects.
 A `"public"` tag shares an NObject worldwide; a `"match"` tag finds kindred ideas across the network.
 - **How They Work Today:** Add `"task": { due: "2030-03-01" }`, and it’s a deadline; tweak `"notify": "Party’s on!"`, and a cheerful alert pops up.
 Tags react instantly, shaping NObjects with precision and delight.
 - **Design Choice:** Tags as the sole drivers of functionality.
     - **Reason:** We wanted users to express intent naturally—“I want this shared” or “Find me similar ideas.”
 Tags turned those desires into actions without extra steps.
-Their immediacy and consistency won hearts, making SemanticScribe feel alive and responsive.
+Their immediacy and consistency won hearts, making Netention feel alive and responsive.

 ### Ontology: The Collective Mind